-Each day, clients have a one-on-one check in with a therapist or counselor to evaluate their mental and emotional status, as well as any symptoms of depression, anxiety, PTSD, or any other mental health disorders they may be struggling with.
+Each day, you will have a one-on-one check in with a therapist or counselor to evaluate your mental and emotional status, as well as any symptoms of depression, anxiety, PTSD, or any other mental health disorders you may be struggling with.

-During the biopsychosocial assessment, clients are asked to provide in-depth information about the history of family medical, mental health, and substance use disorders to help inform medical and clinical recommendations and treatment planning.
+During the biopsychosocial assessment, you are asked to provide in-depth information about the history of family medical, mental health, and substance use disorders to help inform medical and clinical recommendations and treatment planning.

-Every client meets with our psychiatric nurse practitioner for an initial evaluation of their mental health and psychiatric status.
+You will meet with our psychiatric nurse practitioner for an initial evaluation of your mental health and psychiatric status.
 This evaluation will determine whether or not psychiatric medications would be useful in the management of any symptoms and diagnoses.

-The discharge planning team works with each client individually to build a discharge plan that is unique to them.
-Depending on the client’s specific needs, they may be given referrals for residential, extended care, or outpatient programs for ongoing aftercare support.
+The discharge planning team works with you individually to build a discharge plan that is unique to you.
+Depending on your specific needs, they may be given referrals for residential, extended care, or outpatient programs for ongoing aftercare support.